← Back to Research

 💡 Tip

 Banks like HDFC, SBI, and ICICI have pre-approved project lists.
-Being on this list means the bank has already done basic legal due diligence — it's a soft quality signal but doesn't replace your independent check.
+Being on this list means the bank has already done basic legal due diligence — it's a soft quality signal.

 07